bruceprw/Legend-of-Liam/README.md

   <br> George Stallard

 # How to run the game.
-  <br>1.Open eclipse and select your workspace
+  <br>1.
+Open eclipse and select your workspace
-  <br>2.Go to the menu bar at the top left
+  <br>2.
+Go to the menu bar at the top left
-  <br>3.Then file -> import -> General -> Projects from Folder or Archive
+  <br>3.
+Then file -> import -> General -> Projects from Folder or Archive
-  <br>4.Press Directory and select 230 from the source folder then press finish
+  <br>4.
+Press Directory and select 230 from the source folder then press finish
+  <br>5.
+Then press run